Todd B. Sorenson

 There are no set office hours for the assessor, however you may contact Todd B. Sorenson at any time for an appointment or information.

 The following are forms that are used to request a Principal Residence Exemption (PRE), remove a PRE, or request to have an exemption on a home for sale.

 - Principal Residence Exemption (PRE) Guidelines

-- Request for a PRE Affidavit Form
+- PRE Affidavit Form

 - Request to Rescind a PRE